 From time to time, we may publicly disclose preliminary or topline data from our preclinical studies and clinical trials, which is based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
-As a result, the topline or preliminary results that we report may differ from future results of the same trials, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
+As a result, the topline or preliminary results that we report may differ from future results of the same trials, or different conclusions or considerations may qualify such results once additional data have been received and fully evaluated.
 Topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
-As a result, topline data should be viewed with caution until the final data are available.
+For example, we previously disclosed certain SCORAD figures from a Phase 1b clinical trial that, upon further review and analysis, required modification in subsequent disclosure.
+As a result, topline and other preliminary data should be viewed with caution until the final data are available and have been fully analyzed.

 From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
-Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
+Adverse differences between topline, preliminary or interim data and final data could significantly harm our business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.